JuhiPathak23/Pytris/README.md

 The more lines you clear simultaneously, the higher your score!

 ## Acknowledgments
-🙏 PyTetris is made possible by the amazing work of the Python and Pygame communities.
+🙏 PyTris is made possible by the amazing work of the Python and Pygame communities.
 Special thanks to the developers who have contributed to these open-source projects, enabling us to create and enjoy games like this!

 ## Ready to Play?
-🔗 Dive into the world of PyTetris now and experience the thrill of classic gaming reinvented!
+🔗 Dive into the world of PyTris now and experience the thrill of classic gaming reinvented!
 Don't miss out on the excitement – hit that download button and start stacking those blocks! 💥

 ## Disclaimer:
-⚠️ PyTetris may cause extreme levels of addiction and nostalgia.
+⚠️ PyTris may cause extreme levels of addiction and nostalgia.
 Play responsibly and remember to take breaks!